Sarah Hyland Wants Everyone To Stop Surgery-Shaming Taylor Swift

 The ever-outspoken Sarah Hyland, who previously opened up about receiving a kidney transplant in 2012, recently called out a magazine that suggested she received plastic surgery.
 In the scathing post, Hyland stated that her difference in appearance was due to side effects of "life-saving" steroids — and that, even if it was not, it was none of the magazine's business anyway.

-Now, in a new tweet, Hyland is standing up for pal Taylor Swift, who also is at the centre of plastic surgery rumours.
+Now, in a new tweet, Hyland is standing up for pal Taylor Swift, who also is at the center of plastic surgery rumors.

 Advertisement